Training in Kindness

 Phakchok Rinpoche here observes that all of the Buddha’s teachings revolve around developing kindness.

 First, the Buddha said that to have a compassionate heart we need to build four things.
 We’ve probably studied or heard about these four attitudes previously.
-Collectively, we refer to them as the “four immeasurables” because they are vast, beyond boundaries.
+Collectively, we refer to them as the “four immeasurables” because they are vast, and beyond boundaries.
 And we should remember that when we think of all sentient beings we mean absolutely every being, no matter how tiny, and no matter how annoying!

 I wish all sentient beings to be happy and have the cause of happiness,